Anonymitaet/gacua_preview/README.md

 ## [Advanced] Running GACUA in Decoupled Mode

-GACUA includes a specialized MCP (Model-View-Controller-Prompter) tool for computer control and operates as a web server.
+GACUA includes a specialized MCP tool for computer control and operates as a web server.
 This architecture creates a seamless connection between the computer you want to control and the device you're using to issue commands.

 By default, GACUA runs as an all-in-one application.
 However, for more advanced use cases, such as controlling a computer on a different network, you can run its core components separately.